 Using air pollution masks is the most effective way to prevent exposure to harmful pollutants such as particulate matter or toxic gases.
 But does every variant work the same way?
 Does the way of wearing it influence the effectiveness?
 And – even more importantly – how to verify which level of protection it provides?
 In our article, you’ll find all the essential information about protective masks.
+How to choose the best pollution mask?

 With the beginning of the Covid-19 pandemic, masks have become an integral element of our everyday lives.
 In many countries, they’ve been customarily used long before the virus has spread around the world.
 In some, like, for example, Japan, having it on while using public spaces is an element of basic etiquette.
 The surgical masks, usually used for this purpose, are effective enough to stop the aerosols from spreading – but they don’t protect against air pollution.
 They prevent you from inhaling some particles, but only 20% of them get actually filtrated.